Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 Winter yearly snowfalls in Baltimore

-We are overdue for more snow, so is there something that in the cards that may support that this year?
+We are overdue for more snow, so is there something in the cards that may support that this year?

 Pacific Decadal Oscillation